apache/zeppelin/docs/storage/storage.md

 ```

-set the enviroment variable in the file **zeppelin-env.sh**:
+set the environment variable in the file **zeppelin-env.sh**:

 ```
 export ZEPPELIN_NOTEBOOK_S3_BUCKET = bucket_name
 export ZEPPELIN_NOTEBOOK_S3_USER = username
 ```

-in the file **zeppelin-site.xml** uncommet and complete the next property:
+in the file **zeppelin-site.xml** uncomment and complete the next property:

 ```
 <!--If used S3 to storage, it is necessary the following folder structure bucket_name/username/notebook/-->